doritoes/iploc8.com/README.md

 This demonstration site has the following features:
 * Serverless computing on Fargate
-* Small container based on Alpine Linux
 * Python Flask with MySQL back-end database
 * API design examples
   * unrestricted
   * JWT with API keys
   * CloudFront WAP protections
-* Gradually release new experiences to the web application
 * Demonstrate global autoscaling container applications without breaking the bank (don't want to cost too much for this free site)

 # Project Goals